Mentoring, counselling, coaching and role models (post-entry)

 Emerging evidence

 Evidence?
 There is evidence from the UK to suggest that programmes involving mentoring, counselling, coaching and advising are associated with better outcomes for students in terms of attainment and retention/completion.
 However, the research is not ‘causal’; in other words, it can’t tell us definitively that the programmes are effective.
-There is some mixed evidence of impact from other countries.
+There is some mixed evidence of causal impact from other countries.

 What is this intervention?